sumdher/VSCode-on-Android/README.md

 - In **Andronix**:
   - Navigate to "**Andronix Modded OS**" and select "**Ubuntu XFCE**".
   - Complete the purchase to receive a download link with keys.
-The installation command will be automatically copied to your clipboard.
+The installation command will be automatically copied to the clipboard.
 - In **Termux**:
   - Paste the copied command and it will install the distro in the pwd.
   - Follow the on screen instructions.